peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 ## Credential Issuer Metadata

-The Credential Issuers that uses the Status Attestations MUST include in their OpenID4VCI [@!OpenID.VCI] metadata the claim `status_attestation_endpoint`, which its value MUST be an HTTPs URL indicating the endpoint where the Wallet Instances can request Status Attestations.
+The Credential Issuers that uses the Status Attestations MUST include in their OpenID4VCI [@!OpenID.VCI] metadata the claims:

+- `status_attestation_endpoint`.
+REQUIRED.
+It MUST be an HTTPs URL indicating the endpoint where the Wallet Instances can request Status Attestations.
+- `credential_hash_alg_supported`.
+REQUIRED.
+The supported Algorithm used by the Wallet Instance to hash the Digital Credential for which the Status Attestation is requested.
+The value SHOULD be set to `S256`.

 ## Issued Digital Credentials